Josh Chetwynd: Books

-How the Hot Dog Found its Bun: Accidental Discoveries and Unexpected Inspiration That Shape What We Eat and Drink came out in May 2012.
+"How the Hot Dog Found its Bun: Accidental Discoveries and Unexpected Inspiration That Shape What We Eat and Drink" came out in May 2012.
 It examines how luck has shaped so many of our favorite foods and drinks as well as kitchen innovations and inventions.
-The Louisville Courier-Journal said: "You'll be delighted by the author's splendidly told tales of [these] creations ...
-These are engrossing essays that are sure to steal a few hours of your time."
-The Midwest Book Review wrote the book was "a 'must' for any general lending library seeing popularity in either trivia books, cookbooks, or both ...
-A fun, compelling read for a wide audience spiced with illustrations throughout by David Cole Wheeler, this is simply not to be missed."
 In May 2015, the book reached number 13 on The New York Times Best Seller List in the ebook/non-fiction category.